davidverweij/phone-grown/instructable.md

 That's it!

 ## Step 3: add some data
+> _For this step, we only need the laptop/computer, and possibly a parent/guardian if you are 18 or younger._

 There are various ways in which we could let your phone respond to different types of data, but in this tutorial, we will be using a website called [IFTTT](http://www.ifttt.com){:target="_blank"}, or "If This, Then That".
 This website allows us to create connections with different types of data, which they call _Applets_.
 Lucky for us, they support Google Sheets!
 With a free account, we can make up to three of these _Applets_.
 If you don't have an IFTTT account yet, you can sign up at [ifttt.com/join](https://ifttt.com/join){: target="_blank"}. _Note that through IFTTT.com you might need to log in to other services (such as Google).
 Read more on IFTTT's privacy policy and Google's advice on third party access._

 {% include image-gallery.html folder="/assets/images/instructable/step3" %}